 For the year ended 28 February 2017, the Company had \$9,239,000 of cash outflows resulting from operating activities (year ended 29 February 2016: outflows of \$24,681,000).

-A review of the Company's activities and performance is detailed in the Chairman's Statement on pages 4 to 5 and the Investment Adviser's Report on pages 6 to 11.
-The valuation of the unlisted investments are detailed on pages 22 to 25.
+A review of the Company's activities and performance is detailed in the Chairman's Statement and the Investment Adviser's Report.
+The valuation of the unlisted investments are detailed in the Investment Portfolio section.

 Dividends